Newest updates:

 In the evening, under air force cover, allied troops returned to Vis island together with prisoners undisturbed while another convoy (NB-7 'Enare II', NB-8 'Kornat', PČ-71 and motor sail boats 'Ban Jelačić', 'Velebit' and 'Lahor') left Vis island for Tatinja on Šolta to evacuate civilian refugees who wanted to leave the island before Germans return.
 Because refuges weren't ready only around 250 people were evacuated while allied landing ship took around 130 more.
 Convoy returned to Vis at 1:45 on 20 March.

 German reaction to the landing was slow and few aerial reconnaissance sent small party on night of 20/21 March made up of 20 officers and soldiers but was evacuated before dawn.
-Another landing was made on night of 21/22 March with four assault boats bringing in two infantry companies from 264th Infantry Division but after 40 minutes decided to return back to Split beacuse five assault boats carrying company of Brandenburg Coastal Jager got lost at sea and sailed into Trogir.
+Another landing was made on night of 21/22 March with four assault boats bringing in two infantry companies from 264th Infantry Division but after 40 minutes decided to return back to Split because five assault boats carrying company of Brandenburg Coastal Jager got lost at sea and sailed into Trogir.
 Finally on the night of 22/23 March all three companies arrived and Germans started to fortify positions in Grohote.

 Orders of Battle